rwieruch/the-road-to-react-with-firebase/manuscript/chapter2.md

 ![Sign In](images/sign.jpg)

 Second, there will be a **landing page** and a **home page**.
 The landing page is your root route.
 That's the place where a user ends up when visiting your web application by default.
 The user doesn't need to be authenticated to visit this route.
-On the other hand, the home page is a so called **protected route**.
+On the other hand, the home page is a so-called **protected route**.
 The user can only access it when being authenticated.
 You will implement the protection of the route by using authorization in this tutorial.

 Third, there will be a protected **account page** as well.
 On this page, a user can reset a password or change a password.
 It is secured by authorization as well and thus only reachable for authenticated.